MauroDataMapper/docs/docs/community/support.md

 new [Zulip organisation](https://maurodatamapper.zulipchat.com) which we encourage all potential users to visit.

 In addition to active users and contributors, the core development team are also active on Zulip and able to help with any technical questions.
-You can log into our Zulip organsiation using your GitHub credentials, or alternatively ask an existing member to send you an invite.
+You can log into our Zulip organisation using your GitHub credentials, or alternatively ask an existing member to send you an invite.

 Note that although our Slack channels are still open for the core development team, we will be migrating all previous channels / conversations to